JotForm vs Typeform vs FormStack vs Budibase

 Budibase is the clear leader for implementing custom business logic on top of professional form UIs.
 We offer extensive capabilities for creating advanced conditional logic using handlebars or JavaScript expressions.

-Unlike traditional form builders, we offer a dedicated automation builder, providing incredible flexibility to implement custom logic, workflows, and processes on top of form submissions.
+Unlike traditional form builders, we offer a dedicated automation builder, providing incredible flexibility to implement looping and branching logic, workflows, and processes on top of form submissions.

 JotForm